pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 ```
 Better, 9 pipes replaced with 2 square brackets.
 7 characters saved.
 77.7% less keystrokes.

 By the way, anything within square brackets is considered as `Either this OR that`.
+MDN calls it a character set.
 In our case, the string should contain either 0, or 1, or 2, or...bear with me, I promised to write 1000 words a day, or 3 or 4 or 5.
 All right, let's stop.
 You get it.

 Not satisfied, Ok, here we go once again.